 You didn’t receive a retroactive QPIP adjustment?
 Read this:

-The APTS was incensed at the claim that the Québec Parental Insurance Plan (QPIP) is unable to pay employees the benefits owed to them, taking into account the retroactive salary paid when the collective agreement was renewed, and the pay equity complaints settlements.
-The QPIP rules don’t allow for benefits to be recalculated if the recipient’s file is no long active – which means that thousands of you are affected, and the vast majority are women.
-In our view, this situation is clearly discriminatory.
-The APTS decided to document this issue so we can contest the QPIP rules and get them changed.
+The APTS is incensed to learn that yet again the Québec Parental Insurance Plan (QPIP) is unable to pay employees the benefits owed to them, taking into account the retroactive salary paid when the collective agreement (2023-2028) was recently renewed.
+The QPIP rules don’t allow for benefits to be recalculated if the recipient’s file is no longer active – which means that thousands of you are affected, and the vast majority are women.
+In our view, this situation is clearly discriminatory and the APTS is continuing its fight to contest the QPIP rules and get them changed.

-HERE ARE THE STEPS TO TAKE TO DEMAND THAT YOUR QPIP BENEFITS BE RECALCULATED.
+IF YOU THINK THIS SITUATION HAS HAPPENED TO YOU, PLEASE CHECK THE CRITERIA AND THE STEPS BELOW TO DEMAND THAT YOUR QPIP BENEFITS BE RECALCULATED.

 This concerns you if:

-• AND your salary was modified retroactively by the new collective agreement and/or the settlement for the 2010 pay equity complaints.
+- AND your salary was modified retroactively by the new collective agreement.

 If your QPIP benefits ended before you received the retroactive amount resulting from the collective agreement being renewed, you can take the following detailed steps to have your QPIP benefits reassessed.